UZApocalyps/doggo_api/README.md

 npm start
 ```

-The API can now be accessed in `http://localhost:3000`.
+The API can now be accessed using `http://localhost:3000` on your browser.